Police are in contact with mother of baby found in river

 NEW YORK — Police in New York City say they’re in contact with the possible mother of a baby boy found floating in the East River in an area popular with tourists near the Brooklyn Bridge.

 In a statement released Tuesday, police said the 36-year-old woman filed a domestic incident report with the department on Monday.
-Police provided no other details about the woman.
+Police believe the child’s father fled to southeast Asia.

 A tourist from Oklahoma first noticed the baby late Sunday afternoon.
 Her husband waded into shallow water near the Manhattan shoreline, retrieved the baby and started CPR.
 He said the diaper-clad baby wasn’t breathing and showed no pulse.